Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

 Are you getting the most from your expertly cultivated and perfectly aged wine collection?

-Attract wildlife and encourage a rare ecosystem with drought-hardy, sun-loving antelope brush
+Native plants expert Richard Hebda on how to attract wildlife and encourage a rare ecosystem with drought-hardy, sun-loving antelope brush.

 British Columbia is Canada’s most biologically diverse province with more species and ecosystems than anywhere else.
 Included among these is one of the rarest ecosystems in the country: the antelope brush ecosystem of the hot and dry interior desert landscapes.
 Many rare animal species and plants are associated with the ecosystem such as the burrowing owl and a butterfly, Behr’s hairstreak, which cannot survive without the antelope brush as food.
 Antelope brush (Purshia tridentata) is a tough and attractive plant of the Rose family well suited to warm dry gardens.